-15. Distance between front base and centre of gravity (CG)
+20. Center of gravity (CG)

-Insert the distance between the front axle (W1) and the centre of gravity (CG), based on the formula listed on the document, in either centimetres or inches.
+The center of gravity (CG) can be calculated based on the formula listed on the document.

+CG = (WB X W2)

-This distance (X) is calculated by taking the value found for the wheelbase (L), multiplying it by the weight of the rear axle (W2) and dividing it by the total weight (W).
-The distance found (X) indicates the position of the centre of gravity (CG) measured from the centre of the front axle.
+The CG is calculated by taking the value of the wheelbase (WB) multiplied with the weight of the rear axle (W2) divided by the total weight (W).
+The distance found (X) indicates the position of the center of gravity measured from the center of the support leg or nose wheel.